 One of the objections some have to extending wait times is that they do not want to demotivate those who can get the answer quickly.
 And this is a fair and legitimate concern.
 However, by extending it for just a few seconds, chances are it doesn’t demotivate the quickest that much, whilst also allowing us to extend the net of students we want to capture.

-Research indicates that having a longer wait time is very beneficial in helping students participate more, as well as having a positive impact in their academic performance.
-A simple way of ensuring you do this is by counting 3 seconds in your head before picking a student to answer the question and after the student responds to the question.
-Explaining and encouraging students to do the same would make it easier to implement this technique in the classroom.
+A simple way to implement this into the classroom is by counting 3 seconds in your head before picking a student to answer the question and after the student responds to the question.
+Explaining the benefits to students can also help them implement this technique.

 Lastly, don’t give up!
-It may be hard to get the hang of at first, but after explaining what and why you are doing to the students, it will become much easier to implement it into the classroom.
+It may be hard to get the hang of at first, but after explaining the benefits to your students, it will become much easier to implement it into the classroom.